-- Harm-based evaluation of content with greater transparency on how sites are blocked.
+- Harm-based evaluation of online content with greater transparency on how websites are blocked.

 - Inform websites that they are blocked and provide an opportunity for appeal

-- Better processes for identifying and requesting unblocking of sites
+- Better processes for identifying and requesting unblocking of websites

 - Appeals: fixed-line ISPs should implement an appeals process while mobile network operators should better communicate theirs

 - Device level filtering rather than network level

 - Conduct independent research into the risks of online content

 35 million sites tested using tool located at Blocked.org.uk since its launch in 2014 and over 760,000 blocked by ISP content filters.
 Testing massively expanded from March 2017 onwards and 90% of tests and results date from then.
 See appendices of full report for complete methodology.